Frodxx/fishgame/README.md

 ### Server first-time setup ###

-1. Open a terminal (command line) and navigate to **The Fish Game** folder.
-2. Go to the *bin* folder and open the `chat-server.php` file with a text editor.
+1. In **The Fish Game** directory, go to the *bin* folder and open the `chat-server.php` file with a text editor (Notepad, TextEdit, vim, ...)
-3. Go to line **8**, and change the `$myIP` variable.
+2. Go to line **8**, and change the `$myIP` variable.
 It should contain the IP address of your server as a string, so make sure it is wrapped around quotation marks ('my.ip.is.this' or "my.ip.is.this").
-4. Save changes and exit the editor.
+3. Save changes and exit the editor.

 ### Client first-time setup ###

-1. Open a terminal (command line) and navigate to **The Fish Game** folder.
-2. Go to the *bin* folder and open the `scripty.js` file with a text editor.
+1. In **The Fish Game** directory, go to the *bin* folder and open the `scripty.js` file with a text editor.
-3. Go to line **4**, and change the `IP` variable.
+2. Go to line **4**, and change the `IP` variable.
 It should contain the IP address of your server as a string, so make sure it is wrapped around quotation marks ('my.ip.is.this') or ("my.ip.is.this").
-4. Save changes and exit the editor.
+3. Save changes and exit the editor.

 ## Playing ##